 Jordan Agricultural Research Center

-Construction of the Jordan Research Center is planned to begin as early as the end of this year.
+Construction of the Jordan Agricultural Research Center is planned to begin as early as the end of this year.
 This 30,000 sq. ft. state-of-the-art research facility will enable researchers from three colleges (Jordan College of Agriculture Sciences and Technology, College of Science and Mathematics, and the Lyles College of Engineering) to work side-by-side and create a new atmosphere of interconnectivity.
 It is privately funded by a generous gift to the University and the Jordan College from the Jordan family.
 Several additional individuals and corporate donors have increased its offerings through sponsorships, new equipment and research partnerships.

 The Jordan College supports an array of vibrant research endeavors led by both veteran and newly-appointed faculty and staff research scientists.
 A major campus-based program operates under the California Agricultural Technology Institute (CATI).
 The institute is dedicated to improving the economic efficiency, productivity and profitability of California agriculture and its allied industries.
 The Institute includes three centers:

 - The Institute for Food and Agriculture – plays a vital research role in helping California’s agribusiness industry embrace the opportunities and meet the challenges posed by increasingly competitive global trade.

 - The Center for Irrigation Technology– an independent research and testing facility assisting designers, manufacturers and users of irrigation equipment in making the technological advances needed to keep pace with a growing, changing world.

 - The Viticulture and Enology Research Center– serves the grape and wine industry by developing and applying new and emerging technologies in viticulture, enology and their related disciplines.